Dillpickleschmidt/jpdb-asbplayer-subtitle-parser-extension/README.md

+# DEPRECATED

+This repo was always just for seeing what was possible for me to do.
+I've now ported it to build on top of a much more stable extension with greater functionality.
+See [anki-jpdb.reader-extension](https://github.com/Dillpickleschmidt/anki-jpdb.reader-extension) for the new version.

+\*the new version is built on top of Kagu-chan's [anki-jpdb.breader](https://github.com/Kagu-chan/anki-jpdb.reader) (which is also inspired from Max Kamps' [jpd-breader](https://github.com/max-kamps/jpd-breader))

-# JPDB + ASB-Player Subtitle Parser
+## JPDB + ASB-Player Subtitle Parser

 Chrome extension for ASB-Player sentence mining with JPDB.